 I’m not alone in questioning the dominance of STEM and would love your thoughts on this.
 How is it factoring into your hiring practices?
 For education, should we go even further than inserting an A into the model?
 Email me at firstname.lastname@example.org.

 Pellucid blends technology and design to create beautiful, client-ready charts.
-Take a demo at www.pellucid.com.
+Find out more at www.pellucid.com.